 Alice is Professor of Aesthetics and Cultural Philosophy in the Design Department at Hamburg University of Applied Sciences (HAW Hamburg).
 She is a founding member of the Performance Philosophy network and co-editor of the Performance Philosophy book series at Rowman & Littlefield International.
 She has taught philosophy, media theory and cultural studies at universities in Berlin, Bremen, and Friedrichhafen.
 Her PhD (2007) was on the philosophy of voice and her post-doctoral research has been on figures of “negative performance”, with a special focus, in recent years, on the notion of “Creative Indifference” as formulated by the early 20th Century philosopher Salomo Friedlaender.
 During her years in the philosophy department of the University of Bremen, Alice worked closely with the Centre for Performance Studies and the theatre ensemble Theater der Versammlung directed by Jörg Holkenbrink.
 Together they have been actively involved in developing and applying modes of performative teaching, especially focusing on the teaching and generating of philosophical content.
 See here and here.

-Theron Schmidt (Australia)
+Theron Schmidt (Netherlands/Australia)

 Anna Street (France)